-This list is not definitive, and be cautious on the dates as cars around the change over date may have ether Gen 4 or Gen 5, please check by comparing the picture to the right of the Gen 4 v’s Gen 5 control unit to see which system is fitted to the vehicle.
+This list is not definitive, and be cautious on the dates as cars around the change over date may have ether Gen 4 or Gen 5.
+Please check by comparing the picture to the right of the Gen 4 v’s Gen 5 control unit to see which system is fitted to the vehicle.
 Mixing up repair information is common and leads to misdiagnosis, and incorrect parts orders.
-So check and be sure which you have!
-Generation 5 Haldex is fitted to the following VAG group 4wd vehicles (and also some of their 2wd vehicles but will be discussed elsewhere!):-
+So check and be sure which one you have!
+Generation 5 Haldex is fitted to the following VAG group 4wd vehicles (and also some of their 2wd vehicles which will be discussed elsewhere!):-

 - Audi A1 2015 onwards

 - Audi A3 S3 RS3 / Sportback 2013 onwards

 - Audi TT / TTS / TTRS Coupe/Roadster 2014 onwards

 - Volkswagen Golf / Golf R / 4Motion 2013 onwards

 - Volkswagen Passat / 4Motion / Santana 2015 onwards

 - Volkswagen Sharan / syncro / 4Motion 2012 ownards

 - Seat Alhambra 2012 onwards